UAW rejects new GM offer as strike forces 6,000 Mexico layoffs

-(Reuters) - The United Auto Workers union said on Tuesday it rejected a new comprehensive offer from General Motors Co (GM.N) to end a two-week-old strike, saying the automaker came up short on several fronts including wages, healthcare and temporary workers.
+(Reuters) - The United Auto Workers union said on Tuesday it rejected a new comprehensive offer from General Motors Co to end a two-week-old strike, saying the automaker came up short on several fronts including wages, healthcare and temporary workers.

 The union said it made a counterproposal and warned “there are still many important issues that remain unresolved.”
 Also on Tuesday, GM said the strike by U.S. workers forced it to halt production at its pickup and transmission plants in Silao, Mexico, resulting in temporary layoffs of 6,000 workers.